kech0/mental-app/README.md

 ## Features Summary

 Below is a brief summary of the features that the website provides:
-- User is able to sign in or register
+- User is able to sign in or register.
-- User is able to browse through a list of profiles of specialists
+- User is able to browse through a list of profiles of specialists.
-- User is able to search using several parameters
+- User is able to search using several parameters.
-- User is able to pay for the service rendered
+- User is able to pay for the service rendered.

 ## Setup/Installation Requirements